 How to analyze a job description – Recruiters

 List down the benefits for the candidates if they decide to pick the job.
-You need to understand that you are selling a job to a prospect.
+You need to understand that you are selling a job to your talent pool.
 And when you are selling, you better be aware of all the benefits of the opportunity.

 And it’s not just knowing the benefits.
 You must also do a competition analysis.
 Find out what other similar size companies are offering on the role you are currently hiring.
 This awareness goes a long way.
 You would know where to look for your prospects.